PLSysSec/lio/lio/examples/dclabels.md

 -----

-When creating a reference with `newLIORef` the label of the reference must be above the current label and below the current clearance.
+When creating a reference with `newLIORef`, it takes into account the current label and clearance.
+The label of the new reference must be above the current label and below the current clearance.
 The implementation is something like this:

 ```haskell
 newLIORef :: DCLabel -> a -> LIORef DCLabel a